Fishing for bream and crappie sizzles in hottest summer months

 Join the Fish

-One final possibility to consider for August panfishing—and a great way to beat the heat—is wading.
+One final possibility to consider for summer panfishing—and a great way to beat the heat—is wading.
 Alabama’s abundance of small streams presents a variety of opportunities.
-The wader will catch numerous bluegills, a few shellcracker and other types of panfish.
+The wader will catch numerous bream, a few shellcracker and other types of panfish.
 One of my favorites is commonly called the rock bass—also known as the black perch in North Alabama.

 Wading a stream calls for light tackle, either spinning or fly-fishing gear.
 Two great stream lures are the Rooster Tail and the Beetle Spin, both in 1/8-ounce size.
 Larger streams allow for casting a fly line, and all types of panfish will rise to a popping bug, plastic cricket or spider or dry fly.
 Don’t let the heat of summer keep you away from the water.
 These tips and techniques should prove helpful in catching a stringer full of good-eating fish.
 Panfish are there for the taking, and sometimes the hotter the weather, the hotter the action.